Thursday, September 24, 2020 · 16 min read

 In other words, this could be a deliberate mechanism to increase the values of the Eoff totalizer and thus artificially and falsely increase the saving calculation.

-Unfortunately, I was not able to find the infinite source of clean energy in this device.
+Unfortunately, I was not able to find an infinite source of clean energy in this device.
 The economizer that was sold to achieve a 10,5% average saving - with 8,5% guaranteed by contract - was far from compliance.
 The display showed 6,3% but in reality, it only provided a 1,8% saving to be even further reduced discounting multiple voltage tricks found when analyzing the signals.

 I clearly realize that standard PQ analyzers or simple energy totalizers used to implement the IPMVP protocol for saving estimation can be easily sidetracked by the economizer behavior and will confirm the incorrect saving of 6.3%.